Concert Tour Profile

 Concert Tour's top stablemates this year include Charlatan, Hozier, Life Is Good, Kalypso, Spielberg and Medina Spirit.
 Many of these are Road to the Kentucky Derby horses.

-They are still looking for their first Triple Crown racing victory, though.
+They are still looking for their first Triple Crown victory, though.
 In the past, they have been responsible for names like West Coast, Game Winner, Maximum Security and New Year's Day.

 Concert Tour's pedigree